It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Quantifying the robustness of the Kandidattest

 \subsection{Impact of removing questions}

 The results from modifying weights might seem drastically high.
-To put them into context we compare the effects to dropping questions.
+To put them into context we compare the effects to dropping questions (Fig.~\ref{fig:fig2}e).
 In this case we use the original weights, but calculate agreement percentages with $n$ questions removed.
-Fig.~\ref{fig:fig5} shows the results split up according to questions' importance.
-At candidate level (Fig.~\ref{fig:fig5}a) we find that removing a single `important' question can drastically change the outcome---more than 50\% of outcomes are affected by this.
+Fig.~\ref{fig:fig6} shows the results split up according to question importance.
+At candidate level (Fig.~\ref{fig:fig6}a) we find that just removing a single `important' question can drastically change the outcome, with more than 50\% of outcomes being affected.
 Dropping three questions changes 70\% of outcomes, and dropping five questions 80\% of outcomes.
-The results are less extreme for questions marked as `neutral' and `not important', however, just dropping one question still changes more than 40\% of outcomes for neutral, and approx. 30\% of outcomes for not important questions.
-Comparing this to modifying single weights with $\delta$, dropping one `not important' question changes about the fraction of outcomes as modifying the weights $w(d=0)$ or $w(d=1)$ by $\delta =2$ (Fig.~\ref{fig:fig3}a).
-Dropping one neutral or important question goes beyond $\delta=3$ edits.
+The results are less extreme for questions marked as `neutral' and `not important'; however, dropping one question still changes more than 40\% of outcomes for neutral, and approximately 30\% of outcomes for not important questions.
+Compared to modifying single weights with $\delta$, dropping one `not important' question has the same impact as modifying weights $w(d=0)$ or $w(d=1)$ by $\delta = 2$ (Fig.~\ref{fig:fig3}a).
+Dropping one `neutral' or `important' question goes beyond $\delta=3$ edits.

-At party level the results are less extreme, but still disturbing (Fig.~\ref{fig:fig5}b).
-Dropping one important question changes more than 30\% of outcomes, meaning the \textit{Kandidattest} will recommend candidates from different political parties a third of the time.
-Results are less drastic for neutral and not important questions, however, they change approximately 20\% and 15\% of outcomes from one dropped question.
-Compared to the results we see from modifying weights, dropping just one question has a much more dramatic effect on outcomes.
+At the party level, the results are less extreme, but still disturbing (Fig.~\ref{fig:fig6}b).
+Dropping one `important' question changes $\sim$30\% of outcomes, meaning the \textit{Kandidattest} will recommend candidates from a different political party almost a third of the time.
+Results are less drastic for `neutral' and `not important' questions, however, they change approximately 20\% and 12\% of outcomes from one dropped question.
+Compared to the results we see from modifying weights, dropping just one question has a more dramatic effect on outcomes.
+Results for the 2022 \textit{Kandidattest} are qualitatively similar.